 Whereas the Homeland Protection's own press spoke of over 40,000 men having taken part in the rally, the number of participants was estimated at under 20,000 in the newspapers of the opposition.
 In view of the fact that it was a military event, but only around 35,000 people were members of the armed units of the Austrian Homeland Protection in 1933, the number 40,000 does indeed seem too optimistic.
 However, the photographs and films of the parade do confirm participation on a massive scale, which probably surpassed the expectations of the federal leadership and their political opponents alike.
 As a thematic framework, Starhemberg—inspired by his aristocratic family history—had chosen Vienna's liberation from the Ottoman siege in 1683, the 250th anniversary of which would actually only fall in mid-September 1933.
 Besides, the speeches at the rally emphasized the current front lines, against National Socialism on the one hand, which was threatening Austrian sovereignty, but primarily against Social Democracy and the liberal worldview as a whole.

 This positioning was in keeping with Mussolini's demands of the policies implemented by the Austrian Federal Chancellor Engelbert Dollfuss, whose cabinet had been ruling by emergency decree since early March 1933.
-As early as March 24, pre-censorship was imposed on the Arbeiter-Zeitung, the main organ of Social Democracy, and the Republican Protection League (Republikanischer Schutzbund), the Social Democratic counterpart to the Home Guards, was disbanded one week later.
+Already on March 24, pre-censorship was imposed on the Arbeiter-Zeitung, the main organ of Social Democracy, and the Republican Protection League (Republikanischer Schutzbund), the Social Democratic counterpart to the Home Guards, was disbanded one week later.
 The ban on parades, which had prohibited the Viennese Social Democrats' traditional Labor Day Parade on May 1, was repealed for the "Turks Deliverance Celebration" with the justification that it was a particularly patriotic event.
 In contrast to Mussolini's "March on Rome" from 1922, it was therefore not about state power, which had long been in the hands of the conservative and increasingly authoritarian parties, but rather about a "relief of Vienna," a liberation of the capital from usurpers who were attempting to establish a model socialist region there.
 A farmer from Lower Austria who had taken part in the "Turks Deliverance Celebration" noted in his chronicle: